erichors/dynatrace-getting-started/README.md

 # Problem Cards
 This repository is an exert from the *What is Dynatrace and How to get started!* Video to show case problem cards.
-The full repo is @

 ## In this Used case we are gooing to:
  *Go through SS cases in Service Now and drill into 3 problem cards